palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 The OpenBCI Dongle can be used to upload firmware to ESP8266.
 [See the section](http://docs.openbci.com/Hardware/06-Cyton_Radios_Programming_Tutorial#cyton-radios-programming-tutorial-uploading-device-firmware-to-cyton-board-upload-pass-thru-radio-firmware-version-2xx-fall-2016) on how to [pass through the code](http://docs.openbci.com/Hardware/06-Cyton_Radios_Programming_Tutorial#cyton-radios-programming-tutorial-uploading-device-firmware-to-cyton-board-program-device-radio-with-openbci-dongle) in the [Cyton Radio Programming Guide](http://docs.openbci.com/Hardware/06-Cyton_Radios_Programming_Tutorial).

-### Getting the board in boot-loading mode
+## Put WiFi Shield in boot-loading mode

-Wether you are using `makeESPArduino` or the Arduino IDE, the steps to get the board into boot-loading are as follows.
+Whether you are using `makeESPArduino` or the Arduino IDE to compile your code, the steps to get the board into boot-loading are as follows:

-Remove your Wifi Shield from the Cyton/Ganglion board.
+Remove your Wifi Shield from the Cyton/Ganglion board. **Always use a spudger to remove your WiFi Shield from a Cyton or Ganglion.**

 ![Wifi alone](../assets/images/wifi_programming_alone.jpg)

-First, plug in battery to the wifi shield
+Plug in battery to the wifi shield

 ![Battery to wifi shield](../assets/images/wifi_programming_power.jpg)